scharfmn/desnos/README.md

     If night was endless
     there would be nothing more, nothing, nothing at all.

-    When shoestrings grown in the workers’ gardens
+    When shoestrings grow in the workers’ gardens
     railwaymen will blow their noses with sugar tongs.

     If tigers should prove grateful to us